AIMlearningProject/project-hour-logger-webapp/README.md

+This project is part of the AIMlearning project, which is co-funded by the European Union.
+The project will run from 1.2.2024 to 30.4.2027.

 # WebLogApp

 WebLogApp is a logging tool designed to help users track their weekly and monthly work hours.
 It provides a user-friendly interface for logging work details, generating reports, and saving data to a database.